CharlieKulak/Doomix/README.md

 Q) Uhm, why did you do this.
 A) I was very bored one night.

-Q) Why are there so little files??
-A) I could not figure out how to add everything, but I have a link to a zip for "everything else" here. https://drive.google.com/file/d/11f84rXKT5SQziy8xIG9ncwRxP6G3SCUS/view?usp=sharing

 Q) Why would you make a Q/A when nobodys going to read it anyways?
 A) Shut up.